vedsneh/movie-recommender-clean/README.md

 A simple and interactive movie recommendation web app built with **Streamlit**.
 It suggests movies similar to the one you select, fetching movie posters dynamically from The Movie Database (TMDb) API.

+**Live Demo:**

+You can check the live version of this Movie Recommender app here: https://movie-recommender-clean-3e35tljumqurxvs7kprujv.streamlit.app/

 ## Features

 - User-friendly interface built with Streamlit